stashapp/stash-box/README.md

 The intent of stash-box is to provide a collaborative, crowd-sourced database of porn metadata, in the same way as [MusicBrainz](https://musicbrainz.org/) does for music.
 The submission and editing of metadata is expected to follow the same principle as that of the MusicBrainz database.
 [See here](https://musicbrainz.org/doc/Editing_FAQ) for how MusicBrainz does it.

-Currently, stash-box provides a graphql backend API only.
-There is no built in UI.
 The graphql playground can be accessed at `host:port/playground`.
 The graphql interface is at `host:port/graphql`.

 # Docker install